Skip to content

 1. Markets are not efficient.

 Prices reflect a contested aggregation of beliefs, constraints, and incentives — imprecise and unstable.
 Inefficiencies persist for reasons structural (mandates, career risk, redemption windows), behavioral (recency bias, narrative overreaction), and informational (asymmetric attention, complexity discounts).
-My job is to identify which I can exploit and to ignore the rest.

 2. Risk is the probability of permanent loss of capital, not volatility.